-Military strike against Iran would result in 'all-out war': foreign minister
+Military strike against Iran would result in "all-out war": foreign minister

 Zarif had earlier warned on Twitter that what he described as the B team - including Israeli Prime Minister Benjamin Netanyahu and Saudi Crown Prince Mohammed Bin Salman - was deceiving U.S. President Donald Trump into a war against Iran.

+Foreign Ministry spokesman Abbas Mousavi said that Washington and Riyadh had accused Iran “because they don’t believe the oppressed Yemeni nation has reached such a capability,” the state news agency IRNA reported.

+Meanwhile, the semi-official news agency ISNA quoted Rear Admiral Habibollah Sayyari as saying Iran’s adversaries would regret any aggression against it.

 Trump struck a cautious note on Wednesday.
 He said there were many options short of war with Iran, which denies involvement in the Sept.
 14 strikes that initially halved Saudi oil output.
-He ordered increased sanctions on Tehran.
+He ordered more sanctions on Tehran.

 Zarif also said in a tweet on Thursday that Pompeo was trying to delay issuing visas for the Iranian delegation to the upcoming United Nations General Assembly.